 During that same year I observed a tanker truck catch fire as it refilled a gas station across from our second storey appartment.
 I froze against the large window pane UK watching the quickly unfolding drama as the driver bravely dove into the flaming vehicle and drove it to a vacant lot then jumped free seconds before explosion.
 It was a full year for our family.

 Another experience frozen into memory’s retina is Easter Sunrise Service.
 Canyon recieved its name due to its proximity to the Palo Duro Canyon.
 The history of early Panhandle settlement by homesteading immigrants in our displacement of native american peoples unfolded along its red caprock and escarpments reaching some one hundred twenty miles.

 Now late in life I live near another canyon of wonder.
 Just south of Grand Junction is the Colorado National Monument displaying miles of escarpment along the western Colorado River.
 It is one of the best kept secrets of Colorado mountain majesty.
 It is the north end of a range called the Uncompahgre (not to be confused with the Summit County peak of the same name) stretching from Grand Junction south to Telluride.
-The park is alive with mountain bike and hiking trails, geologic and historic wonders to tempt any amature or professional shutterbug.
+The park is alive with wildlife, mountain bike and hiking trails, geologic and historic wonders to tempt any amature or professional geologist, naturalist or shutterbug.